marmelab/connect-four-reboot/Readme.md

 - 1 for a player 1 token
 - 2 for a player 2 token

-For example, if player 1 placed a token in the third column:
+For example, if player 1 placed a token in the third column :

 [
   [0, 0, 0, 0, 0, 0, 0],